neelts/neelts.github.io/README.md

     * Thanks to this integration, 5 UI designers were able to finally switch from Photoshop to Figma.
     * Developers don't need to manually create a UI in Flash or anywhere else.
-    * QA's don't need to spend time comparing the created UI's with designs.
+    * Q&As don't need to spend time comparing the created UI's with designs.
     * Reduced design and development time for the complex UI's from 1 month to 1 week.
     * The company spends up to 4 times less money on one developer/designer (now we only pay for a Figma subscription).
     * To get a better idea of how cool it is, watch this video showing how I used my Figma pipeline to create a real working Phantom Brigade actions panel: https://www.youtube.com/watch?v=RQmzafva8uw (I've used only E3 2019 gameplay trailer and screenshots as a source
-    * Also check the design itself in Figma: https://www.figma.com/file/bq8wTArnkmHA1Onw8Ao5RR7n/BYG?node-id=2%3A10
+    * Also, check the design itself in Figma: https://www.figma.com/file/bq8wTArnkmHA1Onw8Ao5RR7n/BYG?node-id=2%3A10
     * https://figma.com

 ## Pet Projects